hj2choi/fast_jigsaw_puzzle_solver/README.md

 ## optimization techniques
 - preprocessed all-pairs image border similarity metric
-- used hashmap to minimize search time
+- used hashmap for O(1) search time
 - used cache mechanism to minimize redundant computation
 - used parallel processing (multi-processing) when heavy load of computation is required
 - used index mapping table for looking up similarity score for each orientation and stitching directions